ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/pivoting/index.md

 **Order of Pivot Value Columns**<br/>
 Pivot value columns are the lowest level column and correspond to the values selected in your pivot.
 For example, if value columns are the months of the year, then the values will be 'Jan', 'Feb', 'Mar' etc, one for each value column added.
 The order of these will either be a) the order the value columns appear in the original column definitions if you provide 'aggFunc' as part of the columns or b) the order you add the columns as value columns.

-## Manipulating Secondary Columns

-If you are not happy with the secondary columns provided by the grid, you have the opportunity to change any detail inside them.
-This is done by providing callbacks `processSecondaryColDef` and `processSecondaryColGroupDef`.
-The example below shows using these callbacks to modify the labels for the headers.
-You are free to change any of the items you can define on a column except `field` as the field attribute is needed by the grid to pull out the value.

-<grid-example title='Secondary Columns' name='secondary-columns' type='generated' options='{ "enterprise": true, "exampleHeight": 650, "modules": ["clientside", "rowgrouping", "menu", "columnpanel", "filterpanel"] }'></grid-example>

 ## Hide Open Parents